-People have written the Xtreme 200R off (which is already delayed from the first officially announced time frame) even before its official launch.
-But what has got people hooked is the XPulse adventure which is based on a similar platform.
-After unveiling the motorcycle as a concept at Milan last year, Hero showcased its production ready model at the recent Auto Expo in Noida.
+Hero’s first 200cc motorcycle Xtreme 200R doesn’t appear to be finding many takers and it was, kind of, expected.
+But what has got people hooked onto is the XPulse adventure which is based on a similar platform.
+After unveiling the motorcycle as a concept at Milan last year, Hero showcased its production ready model at this year’s Auto Expo in Noida.

 XPulse will be Hero’s second 200 cc motorcycle to be offered in the market.
 The display model was draped in a nice white colour theme and Hero says this dual-purpose motorcycle is targeted at young, thrill-seeking riders.